Exabyte-io/documentation/docs/properties/non-scalar/bandstructure.md

 Numerical data about the size of the energy **band-gap**, for the case of a semiconducting solid, is also displayed below the graph, in the "Band gap" section.

 The Bang Gap measures the finite energy difference between the highest occupied and lowest unoccupied energy levels in, respectively, the valence and conduction bands of a semiconducting or insulating material [^2].
-It is also returned as part of a bandstructure [Workflow](../../workflows/overview.md) computation.

 ### Direct and Indirect Bang Gaps